The Hanko 1941-1944 Team

 I am very interested in local war history, especially the battle in the northern archipelago.
 This started in the 70´s when i found my first cartridge shells and wondered why they where there.
 Later on everything has moved towards a more scientific approach and linked to specific battles and dates.
 To find a lost fallen Finnish soldier wound be of highest priority.

-A while back I finished my thesis about the scientific exhumation of war dead.
-At the moment I`m starting to work with my masters degree.
+I`m Elisa and I have studied archaeology at the University of Turku.
+A while back I also finished my BA thesis about the scientific exhumation of war dead.

 I have been team member of the Hanko 1941 -project since 2019 and in these years I have participated in many facinating excavations, finding war dead and inventories of war sites in archipelago.